kubra-bulut/UserManagementProject/README.md

  Before you begin, ensure you have the following installed:

-- Node.js (v14 or higher) for the frontend.
+- React for the frontend.

-- Go (v1.16 or higher) for the backend.
+- Go for the backend.

 - SQLite for the database.